Tabby Review 2026 - Self-Hosted AI Coding

 |---|---|---|

-| [1] | Tabby Consensus: 9.19/10 | Tabby is one of the highest-rated AI coding tools in the Tooliverse index, with a consensus score of 9.19/10 across 500 verified reviews. |
+| [1] | Tabby Consensus: 8.81/10 | Tabby is a highly-rated tool among AI coding tools in the Tooliverse index, with a consensus score of 8.81/10 across 300 verified reviews. |

-| [2] | What is Tabby | Tabby, operated by TabbyML, Inc., is an open-source AI coding assistant offering both cloud-based (Pochi) and self-hosted solutions.
-The platform serves 33,000+ GitHub stars with pricing starting at free for up to 5 users. |
+| [2] | What is Tabby | Tabby, operated by TabbyML, Inc., is an open-source AI coding assistant offering self-hosted and cloud deployment options.
+The platform serves developers with code completion, inline chat, and an autonomous agent (Pochi) for multi-step tasks, with pricing starting at free for up to 5 users. |

-| [5] | Community: Free | Tabby provides a functional Community tier with Open Source, Up to 5 users, making AI tools accessible at no cost. |
+| [5] | Community: Free | Tabby provides a Community tier with open-source access and support for up to 5 users, making AI coding assistance available at no cost. |

-| [8] | Seamless VS Code and JetBrains integration | Tabby integrates seamlessly with popular IDEs including VS Code and JetBrains platforms, providing smooth workflow integration validated by 112 user reviews. |
+| [7] | Seamless VS Code & JetBrains integration | Tabby integrates seamlessly with VS Code and JetBrains IDEs, delivering a native-feeling workflow without IDE bloat according to 112 user reviews. |

 | [10] | Team: $19/seat/month | TabbyML, Inc.'s Team empowers users with Up to 50 users for just $19/seat monthly, significantly expanding on the free tier's capabilities. |

-| [13] | Privacy: Open-source codebase for transparency | Tabby privacy protections include Open-source codebase for transparency and Self-hosting options for complete data privacy. |
+| [13] | Privacy: Open-source for full transparency | Tabby privacy protections include Open-source for full transparency and Self-hosting options for complete data control. |

-| [14] | Enterprise: Self-hosted deployment | Tabby provides enterprise security with Self-hosted deployment and Full data control. |
+| [14] | Enterprise: Self-hosted deployment | Tabby provides enterprise security with Self-hosted deployment, Local-first deployment, and Full data control. |

 Best Tabby Alternatives